 In the series introduction, I asked whether Göbekli Tepe was (as the excavator Klaus Schmidt suggests) an archaeological or metaphorical Stairway to Heaven.
-Continuing the Led Zeppelin riff, a better question for today might be whether Göbekli’s megalithic structures were Houses of the Holy.
+Continuing the Led Zeppelin riff, a better question might be whether Göbekli’s megalithic structures were Houses of the Holy.

 E.B.
 Banning suggests something along these lines in “So Fair a House: Göbekli Tepe and the Identification of Temples in the Pre-Pottery Neolithic of the Near East” (Current Anthropology 2011).
 Banning exhaustively reviews the Göbekli evidence and challenges the prevailing interpretation of the site.
 This is precisely what was needed and it shows archaeology working as a science.